vdbrink/vdbrink.github.io/homeassistant/homeassistant_dashboard_mealie.md

 ---
 ### Meal planning for this week as list

-It's also possible to show the complete meal planning for the whole week.
+It's also possible to show the complete meal planning for the whole week as list with a Markdown card element.

 <img src="images_mealie/mealie_ha_weekmenu.png" alt="Result" width="400">